 Council Tax Reduction - changes in your circumstances

 When you are getting Council Tax Reduction (CTR), bands E-H relief CTR or Second Adult Rebate, you should tell the local authority about any changes which you could reasonably be expected to know might affect your entitlement to CTR, or the amount of CTR or Second Adult Rebate you have been awarded.
-You should tell them within 21 days, or as soon as possible after the change.
+You should tell them as soon as possible after the change.
 The decision about your CTR award will be reconsidered and it may be changed.
 The amount may increase or decrease, or you may no longer be entitled.

 You must tell the local authority if you or your partner stops receiving income support, income-based jobseekers' allowance (JSA), income-related employment and support allowance (ESA) or Universal Credit (UC).